tesseract-ocr/tessdoc/NeuralNetsInTesseract4.00.md

 time.

-If the above components are missing, there is a slower plain C++ implementation that enables the code to still work, however, not on big-endian hardware!
+If the above components are missing, there is a slower plain C++ implementation that enables the code to still work.
+Little-endian and big-endian systems are both supported.
-(Most mobile devices).

 # For Open Source Contributors

 The initial implementation lacks the following:

-*   Big-endian support.
-The swaps are missing from the (De)Serialize methods of the new neural network code.
-See the related [issue](https://github.com/tesseract-ocr/tesseract/issues/518) for more information.
 *   There is a C++ implementation if the hardware does not have SSE and/or AVX, but the code could benefit from SIMD implementations for other hardware, such as ARM.
 See the new `arch` directory for where to insert the code.
-*   Windows support of SSE and AVX is implemented but untested.

 # Basics of the Implementation